You are here: Home Tune Your Guitar

 First check the note name.
 Since you're trying to tune your low E string, the name should be "E".
 If it's not, you need to tune up or down to get close enough to the right pitch that the tuner indicates "E".

-From there, make minor adjustments with the tuning keys until the tuner indicates that the note is in tune (see the tuner on the right side of the illustration, above).
+From there, make minor adjustments with your tuning key until the tuner indicates that the note is in tune (see the tuner on the right side of the illustration, above).

 Why Would You Want To Adjust An Electronic Tuner?